Should I Refuse a Breathalyzer? Michigan DUI Lawyer Answers

 Should you refuse a Breathalyzer when being stopped for drinking and driving?
 Call Michigan DUI lawyer, Aaron J. Boria today (734) 453-7806.

-The the key difference between a PBT refusal and an Implied Consent refusal is that the PBT occurs before arrest and refusal is only a fine, whereas implied consent occurs after attest and refusal results in 6 points being added to your driving record and your license is suspended for a year.
+The the key difference between a PBT refusal and an Implied Consent refusal is that the PBT occurs before you are arrested (usually on the side of the road) and the refusal is only a fine, whereas implied consent occurs after attest and refusal results in 6 points being added to your driving record and your license is suspended for a year.

 Understanding the DUI arrest